Octarines/FoundryHourglass/README.md

 If a player has closed their timer window, the restart will also have the added effect of redisplaying it for them.

 ## Closing the Timer
-From version 1.7.0 of the Hourglass module, closing a timer window as a user with GM role will also close that timer for all other players.
+Closing a timer window as a user with GM role will also close that timer for all other players.

 Pressing the "close" button as a non-GM user will still only close the window for yourself.

+## Macro Support
+From version 1.9 the ability to show and start Hourglass timer windows from macros has been introduced.

+To access the new hourglass API, enter the following line as a **Script**:

+`game.modules.get('hourglass').api`

+The following methods are available:

++ **`showTimer(duration: number)`** - Displays and starts a default hourglass with the entered duration.
++ **`showTimerPreset(presetTitle: string, duration: number = null)`** - Displays and starts a previously saved preset timer with the matching title property.
+The duration for the preset timer can be overridden by entering a duration (in seconds) into the second optional parameter.
+For countdown timers, this property is set as the "duration seconds".
+For manual timers, this property is set as the "increments".
++ **`closeAllTimers()`** - Closes all open timers for all players.

+As the Hourglass module is limited to use by GM and Assistant GM users, non-GM players will not have access to call these API methods.

+### Example Usage:

+![Hourglass Timer Resume][13]

 ## Popout!
 The Popout! module is disabled for Hourglass Timer windows due to compatibility issues.